Kaihua-Chen/PoissonRecon-in-Python/README.md

 ### Python Implementation

-We use *Python* to implement the classical surface reconstruction algorithm entirely from scratch.
+We use *Python* to implement the classical surface reconstruction algorithm from scratch.
 Our implementation relies on essential libraries such as *numpy* and *open3d*.
 Open3d serves as a tool for reading and visualizing the 3D point cloud data.